Housing Easements

 The Methow Housing Trust retains ownership of the donated “Community Equity Share” - the difference between Fair Market Value and the home’s sale price.

-The Community Retained Equity is only payable upon an eventual sale of the home.
+The Retained Community Equity is only payable upon an eventual sale of the home.

 The equity share grows at the rate of the Methow Valley median home price (market appreciation), or at the rate of the home itself (based upon original and final appraised value), whichever is less.